gabriel-detassigny/simple-container/README.md

 This is a simple implementation of the [standard container interface](https://www.php-fig.org/psr/psr-11/), with support for autowiring.

-This means that this package will allow figuring out all your basic dependencies for you.
+This means that this package will attempt to figure out all your basic dependencies for you.
 It also supports manually defining dependencies in a YAML file, or even adding service providers for more complex dependencies.

 ## How to use it